delveccj/Lab-Final/LabFinalDryRun.md

 ---
 ### **Commands for Issues Along the Way** ###
-If you get an error realted to creating the virtual environment:
+If you get an error related to creating the virtual environment:

 ```bash
 sudo apt update